microsoft/EasyRepro/README.md

 # Overview #
 The purpose of this library is to provide Dynamics customers the ability to facilitate automated UI testing for their projects.
 These API's provide an easy to use set of commands that make setting up UI testing quick and easy.
 The functionality provided covers the core CRM commands that end users would perform on a typical workday and working to extend that coverage to more functionality.

+## Breaking Change
+This version of Easy Repro uses .NET Core 6.
+Previous versions used .NET Framework 4.6.1.
+This impacts how configuration for tests are retrieved.
+All tests have been updated showing how to use the runsettings file in combination with the ClassInitialize attribute.
+[ClassInitialize(InheritanceBehavior.BeforeEachDerivedClass)]

 ## Software Requirements
 ### Supported Version
 #### Supported Operating System